pnguy55/task-manager-api-v1/readme.md

 7) add authentification to all endpoints of objects associated with users
 8) remember to add a function that deletes things connected to users when that user deletes their account
+9) check out how to use url query params in the /tasks endpoint
+10) add profile pic addition